Keyboard shortcuts

 Resolve a VID

-VIDs created with the tsp tool are published on did.teaspoon.world.
-Currently Rust TSP is able to verify did:web and did:peer VIDs
+VIDs created with the tsp tool are published on did.teaspoon.world (unless you specify a different DID support server using the --did-server option).
+Currently, Rust TSP is able to verify did:webvh, did:web and did:peer VIDs.

 To resolve and verify a VID, run the following: